L2-D2/fg-tswiki/include/broadcomm-4300.md

 $ sudo apt install firmware-b43-installer
 ```

 Without a wired connection you will need to obtain the `firmware-b43-install.deb` file that probably exists somewhere on the [[Internet]].
+Then you will need to transfer the installer to the  desired computer (possibly using a flash drive).
+The package can be installed using the `GDebi Package Installer` or via the command line: `$ sudo dpkg -i /path/to/installer.deb`

 Be sure to use discretion when [[downloading]] installer files from the Internet.